moondance-labs/tanssi-docs/builders/manage/dapp/services-payment.md

 ---
-title: Services Payment
+title: Block Production Services Payment
 description: Appchains deployed through Tanssi benefit from block production services provided by a set of node operators, which are compensated with Tanssi tokens.
 ---

-# Services Payment
+# Block Production Services Payment

 ## Introduction {: #introduction }